BIO 315 Butterflies and Moths of the Sierra Nevada

 - The Laws Field Guide to the Sierra Nevada.
 John Muir Laws.
 Heyday Books.
 A richly illustrated guide to a full range of Sierra plants, animals, fungi, and more.
 Order at Heyday Books

 The names used will be based on the above two books.
-The instructor will have copies of Brock and Kaufman as well as other books and videos for purchase.

 Anyone may audit the course or take it credit/no credit.
 If you need a grade it will be based on your field notes, active attendance, and a short paper will be required.
 To opt out of credit, additional simple paperwork will be required.
+The student's grade will be based on active attendance and field notes.

 Lodging and Camping Supplies